HR Excellence in Research Strategy and Action Plan

 Our institute fully endorses the principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers.
+As a consequence, it has adopted the following Strategy and Action Plan, based on an analysis of strengths and weaknesses of the current practice.

 Strengths and weaknesses of the current practice

-As of November 2024, we have identified the following strengths and weaknesses of the current practice under the four thematic headings of the Charter and Code:
+As of July 2025, we have identified the following strengths and weaknesses of the current practice under the four thematic headings of the Charter and Code:

 Ethical and professional aspects